 There is a misconception that vegan makeup is low on pigment and durability, but formulas have come a long, long way.
-Urban Decay shadows and pigments are vegan friendly, yet are so pigmented, waterproof and photograph so beautifully.
-Lip pencils like the Ulta range and OCC lip tars are incredibly pigmented and last just as long or longer than their non-vegan competitors.
+Urban Decay shadows and pigments are vegan-friendly, yet are so pigmented, waterproof, and photograph so beautifully.
+Lip pencils like the Ulta range are incredibly pigmented and last just as long or longer than their non-vegan competitors.

 Gone are the days of poor wearing vegetarian formulas.
 The range of cream-based foundations could not get any better—and Cinema Secrets is proof of that.
-I discovered Cinema Secrets last year speaking to some of the celebrity makeup artists at the London IMATS, and fell in love with the product.
-The concealers, correctors and foundations come in dozens of colours, making them perfect for media work, plus once set with fixer and powder they are completely waterproof.
+Cinema Secrets is not vegan, however, it is cruelty-free as they don’t test on animals!
+I discovered Cinema Secrets last year speaking to some of the celebrity makeup artists at the London IMATS and fell in love with the product.
+The concealers, correctors, and foundations come in dozens of colors, making them perfect for media work, plus once set with fixer and powder they are completely waterproof.
 My model Nikki pictured above is very fair, and Kit 1 was perfect for her skin tone.
 I managed to conceal any flaws and create a creamy, dewy finish.

-Myth 3: Vegan makeup doesn’t come in as many colours and shades
+Vegan makeup doesn’t come in as many colors and shades

-If you ever happen to go to an Urban Decay Counter, or take a look at the OCC lip tar range at Sephora, or visit ELF’s website, you will see the shades, textures and finishes are endless when it comes to vegan and vegetarian makeup.
-In fact, I would say most of my most loved shades of eyeshadow and lip colours in my kit are all vegan.
+If you ever happen to go to an Urban Decay Counter or visit ELF’s website, you will see the shades, textures, and finishes are endless when it comes to vegan and vegetarian makeup.
+In fact, I would say most of my most loved shades of eyeshadow and lip colors in my kit are all vegan.

 This couldn’t be more misguided.
-ELF is one of the most budget friendly brands on the market, and all their products are vegan friendly.
+ELF is one of the most budget-friendly brands on the market, and all its products are vegan-friendly.
 Lipsticks are as little as $3 or less!
 On top of this, synthetic brushes are becoming far more desirable and affordable than their natural hair competitors.
-Cocktail Cosmetics, a British-based website, is filled with affordable, high quality vegan and vegetarian makeup that won’t break the bank.
+Superdrug, a UK pharmacy, has its own makeup brand called B. cosmetics.
+They offer quality vegan and cruelty-free makeup that won’t break the bank.

 - Carmine or cochineal—coloring made from boiling and crushing insects (many blushers and lipsticks contain carmine)

-- Lanolin—a moisturizing agent derived from sheep (The Body Shop’s body butters contain lanolin)
+- Lanolin—a moisturizing agent derived from sheep (The Body Shop’s body butter contain lanolin)

 - Beeswax/pollen/bee products: often found in lipsticks and lip balms